Audit Monitoring Visit Process

 - Based on an assessment of the above information, which is considered in conjunction with the minimum cycle requirements, and possibly company search information, the firm may be selected for a visit.

 How are firms notified of a visit?

-Audit Monitoring contacts firms when they are selected for a monitoring visit, at least six weeks before the visit (unless this visit has already been postponed or rescheduled).
+Audit Monitoring contacts firms when they are selected for a monitoring visit, usually six weeks before the visit (unless this visit has already been postponed or rescheduled).
 This notification will provide details of the proposed date for the visit, the time the visit is estimated to take and the name of the reviewer(s) who will conduct the visit.